wp-plugins/better-font-awesome/readme.txt

 == Changelog ==

+= 0.9.2 =
+* Fixes issue of missing icon drop-down select menu in TinyMCE (adds compatibility for TinyMCE v4)

 = 0.9.1 =
 * Added fixes for older versions of PHP (Titan Framework not found, unexpected "[")